REREV

 If, while driving, your dashboard notifies you of low levels of coolant in your vehicle, three things could be happening.
 The coolant may leak on the head gasket or because of a cracked cylinder head, or it could flow into the oil sump.

 Before concluding that the coolant is finding its way into the crankcase, you must conduct a leak inspection.
-A leak inspection will expose where the coolant is leaking.
+A leak inspection will confirm the symptoms of low coolant and help find the leak source.

 Sweet smelling dipstick